Colorful Talks with Graphs: Human-Interpretable Graph Encodings for Large Language Models: Experimental Results

 \subsection{Setup}

 The following contains major details on experimental setups.
 Additional details are in Appendix \ref{app:setup_details}.

 \textbf{Graph Tasks.} We evaluate our methods on a variety of local and global algorithmic tasks requiring different types of reasoning.
-Table \ref{tab:task_complexity} shows the time complexity of an algorithmic (optimal) solver for each task.
+Table \ref{tab:task_complexity} shows the time complexity of the optimal algorithmic solver for each task.
 We also evaluate \textbf{node classification} as the most common graph predictive task.

 \textbf{Datasets.} For algorithmic tasks (Table \ref{tab:task_complexity}), we use synthetic graphs of multiple types, namely: Erd\H{o}s–R\'enyi, Barab\'asi–Albert, and Path.
-For each type, we generate graphs with sizes from \(n=5\) to \(n=100\).
-The upper bound reflects the practical limit at which even strong LLMs (e.g., GPT-4-class) maintain non-zero accuracy on our hardest tasks.
-For node classification task, we sample subgraphs from real-world datasets, specifically Cora, Citeseer, PubMed, \cite{yang2016revisiting} and OGBN-ArXiv \cite{hu2020open}.
+For each type, we generate graphs with sizes from \(n=5\) to \(n=100\)---beyond this, we observed that even strong LLMs (e.g., GPT-4-class) maintain zero accuracy on our hardest tasks.
+For node classification, we sample subgraphs from real-world datasets, specifically Cora, Citeseer, PubMed, \cite{yang2016revisiting} and OGBN-ArXiv \cite{hu2020open}.
 Additional details are in Appendix \ref{app:setup_details}.

 \textbf{Baselines. } The recent work, Talk-Like-a-Graph (TLG) \cite{fatemiTalkGraphEncoding2023}, introduces various types of methods for graph-to-text translation by graph traversal.
-Each method employs a distinct vocabulary of words for textual node encoding (e.g., a list of numbers representing an adjacency list, based on common English names, famous character names from television series, etc.), along with a special edge encoding.
+Each method employs a distinct vocabulary of words for textual node encoding, along with a special edge encoding.
 We compare our method against two variants.
-1) \textbf{TLG-A}: node indices for node encoding and tuples representation for edges, and 2) \textbf{TLG-F}: Friends series' characters for node encoding and tuples for edge representation. \textit{We use GPT-3.5 as the base LLM for the experiments unless specified otherwise.}
+1) \textbf{TLG-A}: node indices for node encoding and tuples representation for edges, and 2) \textbf{TLG-F}: Friends series' characters for node encoding and tuples for edge representation.
+For node classification, we further compare against three recent graph-language baselines: GraphText \cite{zhaoGraphTextGraphReasoning2023b}, LLaGA \cite{chenLLaGALargeLanguage2024c}, and OFA \cite{liuOneAllTraining2024b}.
+We use the official GraphText inference pipeline, the official released LLaGA checkpoint, and the official OFA codebase with the paper-reported supervised training setting for node classification (100 epochs, learning rate $10^{-4}$, batch size 128). \textit{We use GPT-3.5 as the base LLM for the experiments unless specified otherwise.}

 \textbf{Variations of our Method. } We evaluate three variants of our method against the baselines as follows: (i) \textbf{\lowl:} Pure (Only) WL-based Labels; (ii) \textbf{\cowl:} Pure (Only) WL-based Colors; (iii) \textbf{\ourmethod:} WL-based Labels $+$ Colors.